keithalewis/fs/README.md

 ## What

 The atomic unit of trading is a _position_: an _amount_ of an _instrument_ that a legal _entity_ holds.
 A _portfolio_ is a collection of positions.
 The _mark-to-market_ of a portfolio is the sum of amounts times prices of each instrument.
+Of course
+this requires the price of each instrument to be specified.
+If market prices are unknown, or undesired, there are various conventions that are used.
+Accountants might use “book,” “liquidation,” or “going concern” values.
-The _profit and loss_ over an interval is the difference of the mark-to-market from the beginning to the end.
-Of course this requires the price of each instrument to be known.
+The _profit and loss_ over an interval is the difference of the mark-to-market from the beginning to the end of the interval.

+A _transaction_ is the exchange of positions between a _buyer_ and a _seller_ at some time.
+The seller quotes a _price_ $X$ for trading instrument $i'$ held by the seller for instrument $i$ held by the buyer.
+The buyer give amount $a'X$ in instrument $i$ to the seller

+The buyer decides when and how much of an instrument to acquire from a seller in exchange some amount of an instrument they hold.
+The seller decides what that amount they require and provided _prices_ to buyers based on the amount $a'$ of The amount is the price

+instrument $i'$ the buyer wants to acquire.

+they must give $a'X$ in instrument $i$ to the seller where $X$ is the price quoted by the seller.

+f the price is $X$ for amount
+The _price_ of the exchange is the ratio of the buyer amount and seller amount.

 The two main rolls are _buyer_ and _seller_.
 Some positions are cash flows associated with holding a position: _dividend_, _coupon_, _margin_.
 Derivatives have _payments_